NXP/el2go-agent/doc/introduction.rst

 - Add the environment varaible OPENSSL_CONF pointing to the changed openssl_conf_v111.cnf

 For OpenSSL 3.x version the sssProvider is used for accessing Se05x functionality.
-The provider library is linked to the el2go_agent application and is loaded during runtime using the OpenSSL feature of built-in provider support
+The provider library is linked to the el2go_agent application and is loaded during runtime using the OpenSSL feature of built-in provider support.
+Note: the sssProvider is always built and installed as a dynamic library, building as static library is not supported.
+For this reason is recommended to built the el2go_agent with the option of using shared libraries (-DWithSharedLIB=ON): the binary will be able to dynamically load the sssProvider from the default library installation directory.
+The use case where the el2go_agent is built with usage of static libraries (-DWithSharedLIB=OFF) will still work, but the binary will expect the sssProvider dynamic library at the same place where it was present during the linking process.

 Re-provisioning of objects